What Causes Ankle Pain? Top Ankle Pain Causes, Including Posterior Tibial Tendonitis

 Symptom checker:

-The pain typically feels like dull ache during and after activities.
+The pain typically feels like a dull ache during and after activities.
 You may feel the pain in the heel or at the back of the leg.
 Ankle pain from Achilles Tendonitis is usually felt along the affected tendon.

 As the condition worsens, the mild, dull ache can change to a sharp pain.
 Swelling in the heel or in the ankle, along the Achilles tendon may also be present.